ratfactor/ziglings/README.md

 Install a [development build](https://ziglang.org/download/) of the Zig compiler.
 (See the "master" section of the downloads page.)

-Verify the installation and build version of `zig` like so:
+Verify the installation and build number of `zig` like so:

 ```bash
 $ zig version